 1. Realize you won't break even on your purchase, especially if it's a custom made setting.

-2. Avoid local jewellery stores and pawn shops.
+2. Avoid traditional jewellery shops and pawn shops.

 3. Go through reputable jewellers for the best prices on second hand diamonds and ring settings.
 You can sell the gold or platinum for scrap metal.

 Not only can you sell your diamond, but you can sell your setting as well.
 If you go through reputable jewellers, they'll handle the resale of your diamond and your setting.

 Even if you have a custom made ring, your setting is only worth the scrap gold price.
 A lot of labor and skill goes into designing and creating settings, which, in turn, jacks up the price.
 So, even if you paid $2,500 for a unique setting, it will still be melted down to its scrap gold.
 Why is that?
 Almost everyone wants a specific, custom design.
 Rather than reusing your ring, a buyer would prefer to have their own design created.

 A custom setting ring that costs $2,500 will be more expensive than a setting that's mass produced.
 Because it's a unique piece of jewellery and there is a large markup, you may receive $300 for the scrap gold.
 Although it's a significant loss, at least you are able to recover some of the investment.

 If your ring is not custom designed, a ring that costs $600, you will not lose as much of the original investment.
 You could perhaps reap $200 for the scrap gold, which is a much higher percentage than the custom ring examples above.
 Because custom work and intricate designs aren't involved, the original markup and price are not as high.
 The loss percentage isn't as bad, because the design is simple and more widely produced.